-The specifics of the data preparation process vary by industry, organization and need, but the framework remains largely the same.
+The specifics of the data preparation process vary by industry, organization, and need, but the workflow remains largely the same.

 1. Gather data

 The data preparation process begins with finding the right data.
-This can come from an existing data catalog or can be added ad-hoc.
+This can come from an existing data catalog or data sources can be added ad-hoc.